RawanRadi/ITEXTSharp-merge-existing-pdf-files-And-append-a-newly-created-pdf-file-./README.md

 # ITEXTSharp-merge-existing-pdf-files-And-append-a-newly-created-pdf-file-.
-Merge existing pdf files and create new pdf file then append it to the merged pdf
+Code to merge pdf files with apility to add new pages and contents to it.